top of page

 Sam is passionate about art transforming lives.
 Sam’s art is grounded in the essence of storytelling, resilience, authenticity, and vulnerability.
 Rooted in the soul, art evokes emotions, fosters connections, and builds community.
 Sam believes that creating art, in any form, is a means of self-healing.
 She paints with expressive bright colors that narrate her story, recognizing the power embedded in our narratives.
 Sam uses her art to start conversations about mental health, identity, queerness, race, healing, and trauma in hopes of inspiring others.

-Sam has had projects with the Minnesota Twins, the Masonic Institute of Research for the Brain, Art for All, Emma Norton Restoring Waters, Curiosity Studio, the Minnesota History Museum, Common Bond, Modus Locus Expansion, Artelfest, and the Cedar Cultural Center.
+Sam has had projects with the Minnesota Twins, the Masonic Institute of Research for the Brain, Art To Change the World, Art for All, Emma Norton Restoring Waters, American Indian Family Center, Curiosity Studios, the Minnesota History Museum, Common Bond, Modus Locus Expansion, Sobr, Artelfest, and the Cedar Cultural Center.
 Sam has also shown her work internationally in London, England.

 IMG_0980.jpeg